mekinsie/wordy/README.md

 **If you are using Docker, skip steps 4 & 5.**

-4. Install gem bundler by typing:
+4. While located in the root directy, install gem bundler by typing:

 ``` bash
 $ gem install bundler